MacYote/MacYote/README.md

 ## Hi there 👋
-- I'm currently working on learing developing
+- I'm currently working on learning developing
 - forgive me
 <!--
 **MacYote/MacYote** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.